 The pandemic has changed a lot, an some farms lost a lot of produce during the late frosts in May, but orchards and pick your owns are open.
 Please note- due to the pandemic, just showing up at farms is not advisable.
 Many of these farms require appointments or other procedures to keep everyone safe, check social media or websites before you go and although you will likely be outdoors, wear as mask.

 Blueberries: Pick -our-Owns are open and this "superfood" freezes very well.
 A few places to pick (call in advance): Butler's Orchard, Blueberry Gardens, Farm at Home, Homestead Farm.

 The Orchards are open!
 Kingsbury's Orchard is open for the season.
 This 5th generation orchard is famous for peaches - including one of their own cultivars- Kingsbury's Pride.
 Lewis Orchard is also open just up both are on Peachtree Road - you can hit both and make the most amazing fruit salad EVER!
 Homestead and Butlers are linked above.

-Local Produce is available all over the county at your local farmers market.
-Find your closest market here.
+Local Produce is available all over the county and region.
+Check out the local food map here.

 Our friends at Rock Hill Orchard in Mt.
 Airy are the only MoCo stop on the Maryland Ice Cream Trail.
-They have a fascinating and innovative voluntary robotic milking system that you can see along with pick your own opportunities.
-Taste their ice cream there on the farm or come on out to Field & Film: Babe on a Barn on July 20th to grab a cone and a film.
+They have a fascinating and innovative voluntary robotic milking system that you can see.